vncntkyl/taptab-backend/README.md

 ## Version Notes

+### 1.0.4
+- Created the backend controller and endpoints for Players and Planner Schedules.
+- Simplified the functions of player controller.
+Reduced the number of queries needed for the update functions to one.
+- Simplified the endpoints for player routes.

 ### 1.0.3
 - Created notes for deploying the backend to the live server.
 - Removed unnecessary imports to the Storage Controller.